-Hook & Loom is a rug company offering mindfully handcrafted rugs, making sure to withhold any questionable materials like latex, toxic dyes and other chemicals.
+Hook & Loom is a rug company offering mindfully handcrafted rugs, making sure to withhold any questionable materials like latex, toxic dyes, and other chemicals.

 Low and behold they still manage to offer a wide selection of earth-friendly options made of upcycled cotton from donated textiles, and wool.
 Where virgin cotton was requested by customers, Hook & Look makes sure to use only GOTS certified organic cotton.

-With a commitment to safe and fair labour practices, smart design choices, and options that help to divert textile waste from landfills, Hook & Loom is definitely a great option on the hunt for healthier, more sustainable rugs.
+With a commitment to safe and fair labor practices, smart design choices, and options that help to divert textile waste from landfills, Hook & Loom is definitely a great option on the hunt for healthier, more sustainable rugs.

 Inspired by Contemporary African design, founder Nana Quagraine created 54Kibo to offer a platform for African designers who often inspire global design but are largely under-represented.
 And that is definitely something we can get behind.

 Their selection features Egyptian wool and Egyptian cotton rugs that are the stuff of many a minimalist’s dreams.
 You will also find silk and wool carpets in gorgeous abstract patterns.

 An industry leader in luxury textiles, Grund has made it its mission to deliver conscious consumption by offering high-quality organic bed and bathroom products.